wouter-swierstra/logic-notes/notes/notes.md

 \RightLabel{$∧$-I}
 \BinaryInfC{$P ∧ Q ⊢ Q ∧ P$}
+\RightLabel{$⇒$-I}
+\UnaryInfC{⊢ $P ∧ Q ⇒ Q ∧ P$}
 \end{prooftree}

-Often, we will leave out the explicit application of the assumption rule, writing:
+Often, we will leave out the explicit premise of the assumption rule.
+For example, we might write the following in the proof above:

 \begin{prooftree}
 \AxiomC{}